 Dry your phone after it has been exposed to water.

-Do not keep your phone in the water longer than the rating.
+Do not keep your phone in the water longer than the rating suggests.

-Do not charge your phone if it has been exposed to water - most devices display a warning message along side a tone.
+Do not charge your phone if it has been exposed to water - most devices display a warning message as well as a tone.